-In New Jersey, Possession of Cocaine is a criminal offense that results in different penalties depending on the amount in possession and whether you have the intent to sell.
-My name is Anthony N. Palumbo of The Law Offices of Anthony N. Palumbo, and I defend all types of Drug Charges in New Jersey.
-Whether you are charged with Simple Possession of Cocaine or Possession of Cocaine with intent to distribute, I can assist you with your charge.
+In New Jersey, possession of cocaine is a criminal offense that results in different penalties depending on the amount in possession and whether you have the intent to sell.
+My name is Anthony N. Palumbo of The Law Offices of Anthony N. Palumbo, and I defend all types of drug charges in New Jersey.
+Whether you are charged with simple possession of cocaine or possession of cocaine with intent to distribute, I can assist you with your charge.

-Simple Possession Cocaine, Coke, Crack
+Simple Possession Of Cocaine, Coke Or Crack

-Distribution of Cocaine
+Distribution Of Cocaine

 In New Jersey, under applicable statute N.J.S.A.
 2C:35-5, it is unlawful to possess cocaine with the intent to distribute.
 Penalties vary based on the amount of cocaine at issue.
 The following is a layout of the charges relating to different amounts of cocaine, and the penalties that result on conviction.

-I have extensive experience handling the defense of Cocaine related crimes.
-In addition, I am a former municipal prosecutor and current public defender which has given me vast experience and knowledge of both sides of the law.
-I know that being charged with a Drug related offense can be a trying experience.
-I have been successfully defending individuals of crimes involving Cocaine for over 35 years.
+I have extensive experience handling the defense of cocaine-related crimes.
+In addition, I am a former municipal prosecutor and current public defender, which has given me vast experience and knowledge of both sides of the law.
+I know that being charged with a drug-related offense can be a trying experience.
+I have been successfully defending individuals of crimes involving cocaine for over 35 years.
 I know how to take the edge off of the difficult time you are going through.

-Contact me today, and let’s discuss your case.
+Contact my offices in Elizabeth and Cranford today, and let’s discuss your case.
 I will provide you with a free initial consultation by phone or in person, whichever is most convenient for you.
-Together we can discuss the charges you are facing and the different avenues of relief at your disposal.
+Together, we can discuss the charges you are facing and the different avenues of relief at your disposal.
 If you decide to retain my representation, I will develop a hard-line defense to fight the charges against you.
-Call 1-866-664-8118 today.
+Call 908-643-6801 or email me today.